-GUTHMAN Super-Improved COILS

-For many years before the war, Edwin I Guthman & Co. was especially known for manufacturing better coils.
-With war came greater demands upon our facilities.
-U. S. Army and Navy orders for many diversified radio parts. expansion of our plant... the addition of many new manufacturing departments.
+GUTHMAN Super-Improved COILS For many years before the war, Edwin 1 Guthman & Co. was especially known for manufacturing better coils.
+With war came greater demands upon our facilities...U.
+S. Army and Navy creders for many diversified radio parts . . expansion of our plant . . . the addition of many new manufacturing departments.
 All manufacturing and assembling of these many units was done in our own completely equipped plant.
-Thus, our engineers and skilled

-personnel gained a broader experience in modern radionics.
-Now, we are concentrating all this technical experience in the engineering and

-production of Guthman Super-Improved

-Coils... promised leaders in peace-
+Thus, our engineers and skilled personnel gained a broader experience in modern radionics.
+Now, we are concentrating al this technical experience in the engineering and production of Guthman Super-Improved Coils . . . promised leaders in peacetime radionics.

-15 SOUTH THROOP STREET CHICAGO

-PRECISION MANUFACTURERS AND ENGINEERS OF RADIO AND ELECTRICAL EQUIPMENT
+LUWIN I. GUIRIWAN & GU. .
+INC. 15 SOUTH THROOP STREET CHICAGO PRECISION MANUFACTURERS AND ENGINEERS OF RADIO AND ELECTRICAL EQUIPMENT RADIO JANUARY, 1944 call ALLIED First!

-RADIO

-JANUARY, 1944

-INC.

-when you must SOS

-for Electronic & Radio Supplies

-Get all your needs faster from

-Time and again, Allied has saved the day with "rush delivery" ... right from stock.
+Get all your needs faster from this one central source Time and again, Allied has saved the day with "rush delivery" ... right from stock.
 That's because we carry the world's largest stock under one roof.
-Over 10,000 electronic and radio items . . . ready for the Armed Forces, Government, Industry.
+Over 10,000 electronic and radio items ... ready for the Armed Forces, Government, Industry.
 Furthermore, our close contact with all leading manufacturers enables us to simplify and expedite all your purchases.
 Our veteran staff does the entire procurement job for you.
-You deal with one central source ... instead of many.
-You send one order . . . for everything . . . whether it's an emergency or not . . . save time and worry ... call Allied first!
+You deal with one central source instead of many.
+You send one order ... for everything ... whether it's an emergency or not ... save time and worry ... call Allied first!
 Write, Wire or Phone Haymarket 6800.

-this one central source

 ALLIED RADIO CORP.
 833 W. Jackson, Dept. 14-A-4, Chicago 7, U.S.A.